mvdicarlo/osrs-crabman-mode/README.md

 The plugin enforces this rule by keeping track of all items you acquire, and only allowing you to buy this item.
 When the plugin is enabled for the first time it will unlock all items in your inventory, as well as unlock all items in your bank the next time you open it.

-This plugin requires an Azure Storage Data Table to be setup to allow for multiple users in your group to share an unlock list.
+This plugin requires  either an Azure Storage Data Table or Firebase Realtime Database to be setup to allow for multiple users in your group to share an unlock list.

 Original implementation based off of [Another Bronzeman Mode](https://github.com/CodePanter/another-bronzeman-mode)

 ## Why Azure Storage Account Data Tables?

-Azure Storage Account Data Tables were chosen for this plugin because they are easy to set up and cost-effective.
+Azure Storage Account Data Tables were chosen as an option for this plugin because they are easy to set up and cost-effective.
 Setting up an Azure Storage Account is straightforward.
 It is also relatively cheap at around a dollar or less a month.
 This ensures that you and your group can use the plugin without significant expenses or personal database management.

 You can check current pricing [here](https://azure.microsoft.com/en-us/pricing/details/storage/tables/).

+## Why Firebase Realtime Database?

+Firebase Realtime Database is another good option that has a free tier which should suffice for most players.

-## ⚠️ Important: Setting Up Azure Storage Account ⚠️
+## ⚠️ Important: Option A:  Setting Up Azure Storage Account ⚠️

-To use the Group Bronzeman Mode RuneLite Plugin, you need to set up an Azure Storage Account.
+To use the Group Bronzeman Mode RuneLite Plugin with Azure, you need to set up an Azure Storage Account.
 This is essential for enabling multiple users in your group to share an unlock list.
 Follow the steps below to create and configure your Azure Storage Account:

 1. **Create an Azure Storage Account**:
    - Go to the [Azure Portal](https://portal.azure.com/).